SCRT-HQ/VaporShell/docs/glossary/Add-VSSESReceiptRuleWorkmailAction.md

 ```

 ### -OrganizationArn
-The ARN of the Amazon WorkMail organization.
+The Amazon Resource Name ARN of the Amazon WorkMail organization.
-An example of an Amazon WorkMail organization ARN is arn:aws:workmail:us-west-2:123456789012:organization/m-68755160c4cb4e29a2b2f8fb58f359d7.
+Amazon WorkMail ARNs use the following format:
+arn:aws:workmail:\<region\>:\<awsAccountId\>:organization/\<workmailOrganizationId\>
+You can find the ID of your organization by using the ListOrganizations: https://docs.aws.amazon.com/workmail/latest/APIReference/API_ListOrganizations.html operation in the Amazon WorkMail API.
+Amazon WorkMail organization IDs begin with "m-", followed by a string of alphanumeric characters.
 For information about Amazon WorkMail organizations, see the Amazon WorkMail Administrator Guide: https://docs.aws.amazon.com/workmail/latest/adminguide/organizations_overview.html.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ses-receiptrule-workmailaction.html#cfn-ses-receiptrule-workmailaction-organizationarn